 Online gambling in Australia is regulated by the Interactive Gambling Act 2001 (the IGA).
 The IGA makes it an offence to provide certain gambling services to a customer physically present in Australia via the Internet.
 Exceptions exist for licensed services that provide online wagering, sportsbetting and lotteries.

 Prohibited online gambling content under the IGA includes services that are often described as 'online casinos' and usually involve using the Internet to play games of chance, or games of mixed chance and skill.
 Examples include roulette, poker, craps, online 'pokies' and blackjack.

 The purpose of the IGA and any penalties are to target the providers of interactive gambling services, not potential or actual customers.

-To learn more about the IGA and the regulation of online gambling in Australia follow this link to the website of the Federal Government Department of Communications
+To learn more about the IGA and the regulation of online gambling in Australia follow this link to the website of the Australian Communications and Media Authority (ACMA)

 How do I make a complaint?